inform-us/requirements_specifications/informus/rules/Blood Oxygen Saturation (SpO2).md

 ### Percentage calculation
 1. Fetch data from the previous calendar week
-2. Number of patients: find the individial patient episodes (CSN; ie. the number of individial patients who were on each respective unit during that week)
+2. Number of patients: find the individual patient episodes (CSN; ie. the number of individual patients who were on each respective unit during that week)
-3. Find the corresponding 1-hour epch labels for each individial patient (only labels are: above/in range/below) within that calendar week
+3. Find the corresponding hourly epoch labels for each individual patient (only labels are: above/in range/below) within that calendar week

 4. ABOVE
 - **Numerator** = count of the number of 1-hour epochs labelled as 'above' (for each patient - CSN)
 - **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
 - Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
-- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'above' target - **this is the SPC data point**
+- Aggregate all the weekly patient percentages and divide by the number of patients who contributed to above calculation to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'above' target - **this is the SPC data point**
 - Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

 5. IN RANGE
 - **Numerator** = count of the number of 1-hour epochs labelled as 'in range' (for each patient - CSN)
 - **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
 - Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
-- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'in range' of target - **this is the SPC data point**
+- Aggregate all the weekly patient percentages and divide by the number of patients who contributed to in range calculation to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'in range' of target - **this is the SPC data point**
 - Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

 6. BELOW
 - **Numerator** = count of the number of 1-hour epochs labelled as 'below' (for each patient - CSN)
 - **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
 - Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
-- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'below' target - **this is the SPC data point**
+- Aggregate all the weekly patient percentages and divide by the number of patients who contributed to below calculation to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'below' target - **this is the SPC data point**
 - Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

 7. Repeat for each respective unit T03/GWB/T06/WMS